yktoo/yktoo.com/content/blog/0317/index.en.md

 <!--![](img:3.bp.blogspot.com/-4ql-Zp3-APE/WNgDhZQK7-I/AAAAAAAApp8/W-4pPcq2MEU9OeNdFGRXA-JLe8_iTxsEgCPcB/s1600/dsc04094.picasaweb.jpg)-->

-The tiny venue at //Patronaat// (Haarlem) was packed with probably some hundred people.
+The tiny venue at {{< fl "Patronaat" >}} (Haarlem) was packed with probably some hundred people.
 A friend of mine, who was also willing to come, had at a certain moment discovered the show was sold out.
 ![](img:3.bp.blogspot.com/-AyWrTi1Sm08/WNgDhXozeNI/AAAAAAAApp8/DbcQ_DllLJQQs0hWrm4Ong3SFcLkWaHWwCPcB/s1600/dsc04083.picasaweb.jpg:a "Before the show.")

 With the ticket price of **€14** it was no wonder!
 But eventually he got lucky and found a ticket via TicketSwap.